 There were no financial penalties imposed by the CBB during the year.
+For the year ended 31 December 2023

 Basis of consolidation

 The consolidated financial statements comprise the financial statements of the Firm and its subsidiaries as at and for the year ended 31 December each year.
 The financial statements of the subsidiaries are prepared for the same reporting year as the Firm, using consistent accounting policies.